 Civil Service Transition Programs

 - Mustang Career Mobility: This program is for talented Civil Service and Foreign Service Specialists vying for appointments as Entry-Level Foreign Service Generalists in any one of the five tracks: Consular, Economic, Management, Political or Public Diplomacy.
-The program also provides expedited entry for those who pass the Foreign Service Officer Assessment (FSOA) and who successfully update or obtain their security, suitability and medical clearances.
+The program also provides expedited entry for those who pass the Foreign Service Officer Assessment (FSOA) and who successfully update or obtain their security, suitability and minimum medical qualification standards.

 - CS to FS Hard-to-Fill: This annual exercise provides opportunities for Civil Service employees to work overseas in hard-to-fill positions at various embassies or consulates.
 The (CS) to (FS) Hard-to-Fill Program is designed to help meet critical overseas staffing needs, while providing a unique career opportunity for Civil Service personnel.
 Some program participants have even used it as a first step towards qualifying for a career in the Foreign Service.